 The class emblem shall be the letters FD.
-The sail number, letters and class emblem must be in accordance with the ISAF RRS Appendix G. In addition to ISAF Appendix G1.1(b) mainsails and spinnakers must carry national letters in home waters.
-ISAF RRS Appendix G1.3 (e) is modified such that national letters and sail numbers are not required on Genoas.
+The sail number, letters and class emblem must be in accordance with the RRS Appendix G. In addition to RRS Appendix G1.1(b) mainsails must carry national letters in home waters.
+RRS Appendix G1.1 is modified such that national letters and sail numbers are not required on either Genoas or spinnakers.